custom-components/ble_monitor/README.md

   (boolean)(Optional) By default, the battery information will be presented only as a sensor attribute called `battery level`.
 If you set this parameter to `True`, then the battery sensor entity will be additionally created - `sensor.mi_batt_ <sensor_mac_address>`.
 Default value: False

-## Frequently asked questions
+## FREQUENTLY ASKED QUESTIONS

 Still having questions or issues?
 Please first have a look on our [Frequently Asked Questions (FAQ) page](faq.md) to see if your question is already answered.
+There are some useful tips also.
 If your question or issue isn't answered in the FAQ, please open an [issue](https://github.com/custom-components/sensor.mitemp_bt/issues).

-## Credits
+## CREDITS

 Credits and a big thanks should be given to [@tsymbaliuk](https://community.home-assistant.io/u/tsymbaliuk) and [@Magalex](https://community.home-assistant.io/u/Magalex).
 The main python code for this component was originally developed by [@tsymbaliuk](https://community.home-assistant.io/u/tsymbaliuk) and later modified by [@Magalex](https://community.home-assistant.io/u/Magalex).